wp-plugins/live-chat-support-by-social-intents/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixes on setup

 = 1.0.0 =
 * Intitial Release of the Live Chat Support - Live Help Plugin

 == Description ==
-<a href="http://www.socialintents.com/">Live Chat Support, Live Help by Social Intents</a> is not your typical live chat.
-It's packed with features, super simple to setup, and supports unlimited live chat agents on every pro plan.
-We also have a free forever plan that supports 1 agent.
+Live Chat Support is an awesome support tool for your website.
+It's packed with features, super simple to setup, and supports unlimited live chat agents.
+Quickly respond to questions, improve customer service, and boost sales immediately from your desktop or mobile phone.

-Come on, what are you waiting for?
-No expensive per agent pricing, all the same features, and a refined HTML5 chat interface.
-Quickly respond to questions, improve customer service, and boost sales immediately.

 Agents chat directly in their browsers and are notified via desktop or email notifications on each new live chat request.

-Social Intents offers a free 14 day premium trial.
+Social Intents offers a 100% Free Trial and an Always Free Account.

 **Getting Started with our Live Chat Support Plugin**